reacherhq/reacher-js/README.md

 <br /><br />

-This tool is a TypeScript wrapper around the [Reacher Email Verification API](https://reacher.email).
-Reacher is free for personal use, and the API token is optional, but the requests will be rate-limited.
+## What is it?

-<br /><br />
+This tool allows you to check if an email address exists without sending any email.
+It is a TypeScript wrapper around the [Reacher Email Verification API](https://reacher.email).
+Reacher is free for personal use, and the API token is optional, but in this case the requests will be rate-limited.

 ## Usage